 Term of Office.
-The Councilmembers shall be elected to a term of four years beginning at 11:00 a.m. on the Monday following January 1-2 following their election.
+The Councilmembers shall be elected to a term of four years beginning at 11:00 a.m. on the Monday following January +2 following their election.
 The Councilmembers elected or appointed to office to serve terms beginning in 1985 shall serve in office until 11:00 a.m. on the Monday following January 1 in 1991.
 The Councilmembers elected or appointed to office to serve terms beginning in 1987 shall serve in office until 11:00 a.m. on the Monday following January 1, 1993.
 In 1990-2018 Municipal Elections were will be held to select City officers for four-year terms for the following offices: Councilmember, District #2; Councilmember, District #4, and, Councilmember, District #6.
-In 1992-2020 Municipal Elections will be were held to select City Councilmember, District #3; Councilmember, District #5; Councilmember, District #7; and Councilmember At-Large.
+In 1992-2020 Municipal Elections will be were held to select City Councilmembers for four-year terms for the following offices: Councilmember, District #1; Councilmember, District #3; Councilmember, District #5; Councilmember, District #7; and Councilmember At-Large.